LiDMaS: Architecture-Level Modeling of Fault-Tolerant Magic-State Injection in GKP Photonic Qubits: Results

 \subsection{RUS overhead and repeat-until-success behavior}

-To quantify the operational overhead of the injection protocol, we next examine the average number of RUS rounds required to achieve a successful injection, conditioned on success.
+To quantify the operational overhead of the injection protocol, the average number of RUS rounds required to achieve a successful injection, conditioned on success, is examined.
 The results are shown in Fig.~\ref{fig:overhead_vs_squeezing}.

-The average number of rounds remains close to unity across the entire parameter space, typically between $1.15$ and $1.20$.
+The average number of rounds remains close to unity across the entire parameter space, typically between $1.15$ and $1.21$.
 Notably, the overhead exhibits only a weak dependence on squeezing and loss, reflecting the fact that unsuccessful branches are efficiently heralded and restarted.
 Increasing the surface-code distance does not significantly increase the RUS overhead, demonstrating that logical protection does not introduce prohibitive latency in the injection process.